-In conclusion, Ares banking Trojan steals banking-related information (e.g., credit card details, login credentials from banking-related accounts), and installs its stealer that targets usernames and passwords (or other credentials) saved on a browser, login credentials for certain VPN clients, cryptocurrency wallets.
+In summary, Ares banking Trojan steals banking-related information (e.g., credit card details, login credentials from banking-related accounts), and installs its stealer, which then targets usernames and passwords (or other credentials) saved on the browser, login credentials for certain VPN clients, and cryptocurrency wallets.

 How did Ares infiltrate my computer?

 Cyber criminals use phishing emails, fake software updaters, Trojans, untrusted sources for downloading software and files, and unofficial software 'cracking' (activation) tools to proliferate their malicious programs.

 Note that most phishing emails claim to be important, official messages from legitimate entities and fake software updaters install malware directly or by exploiting bugs/flaws of outdated software.
 In any case, these tools do not install any fixes or updates.

 Trojans are malicious programs that spread other software of this kind when designed to install their payload.
 Once installed, some Trojans can install other malware (e.g., ransomware).

 Third-party downloaders, free file hosting, freeware download websites, Peer-to-Peer networks (torrent clients, eMule, and so on), and unofficial websites are examples of sources that can also be used to distribute malware.
 Cyber criminals use them to trick users into downloading malicious files by disguising them as regular and legitimate.
 In fact, the files install malware when users open them.

 Programs that illegally activate or register licensed software are called 'cracking' tools.
 These are often malicious and bundled with malware.
 Therefore, users who attempt to activate licensed software free of charge often install malware instead.